samuellee77/azure-openai-chat-forum-bot/README.md

 3. Configure the bot by adding your OpenAI API key and adjusting settings in the `config.js` file.

 4. Deploy the bot to Azure using your preferred deployment method (Azure CLI, Azure DevOps, etc.).

+5. Change Template

+6. On discourse -> have a webhook function set up